alex-shmukler/GitHubRepositories/README.md

 Notes:

-* API only returns 30 results on subsequent requests ( GitHub API default value )
+* The Application can only show maximum 30 results per request ( GitHub API default value )

 * Pagination is not supported